 Virtual Hold has been around for decades, selling mainly voice-based virtual queuing.
 They just underwent a major rebranding with a new focus on mobile.
 (I covered that in this post.)
 They don’t have any videos on their site, but here is one from a year ago:

-Somewhat unexpectedly, NICE threw their hat in the ring a couple weeks ago with “Mobile Reach”.
+Somewhat unexpectedly, NICE threw their hat in the ring a couple of weeks ago with “Mobile Reach”.
 I analyzed the announcement here.
 I have to admit they have the funniest video of the bunch.
 It’s a bit long but there’s a good pay-off at the end.

 The products from Genesys, Avaya and InIn are all very impressive but suffer from one major drawback: They will only work if you already have the call center platform from that vendor installed.
 (Furthermore, you often need the most recent version of the platform.)
 That drawback is made worse by the fact that many large companies today have multiple call centers, often using multiple vendors, so they would need to first unify under one vendor before deploying the mobile offering.